Little Bee!

 Method

 First keep the 3 cups of milk for ras to boil until it remains 1 3/4 cup.
+Bring 4 cups of milk to boil.
+Now to curdle the milk add lemon juice to it stirring continuously.

 Then drain it in a thin muslin cloth or handkerchief.